Smolin Gallery

-The Smolin Gallery was an avant-garde art venue and gallery on 57th Street in New York City, at its peak in the 1960s.
+The Smolin Gallery was an avant-garde art venue and gallery at 19 East 71st Street in New York City, at its peak in the 1960s.
 It was known for its involvement with installation art, performance art and experimental art, and was best known for the Allan Kaprow assemblage performance of September 11–12, 1962 entitled "Words", believed to be the first allowing the audience to participate in an art gallery context.
 Kaprow "used two continual rolls of cloth with words from poems, newspapers, comic and telephone books" during which the audience were asked to "tear off the words, staple them together, write notes, even attack and hack them".
 Verbal fragments were pasted on the walls from floor to ceiling.
 In April 1963, Lima and Tony Towle gave their first public recital at the gallery.

 In May 1963 the Smolin Gallery sponsored innovative Wolf Vostell events on TV.
 Do it yourself Dé-coll/age featured visitors to the gallery who were encouraged to use their own DIY liquids to create poster art on the walls and Wolf Vostells installation Television Décollage (6 TV Dé-coll/age) was shown.